nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

    storage quotas.
 User's quotas are based on the unencrypted file size, and not the encrypted file size.

-When files on external storage are encrypted in ownCloud, you cannot share them directly from the external storage services, but only through ownCloud sharing because the key to decrypt the data never leaves the ownCloud server.
+When files on external storage are encrypted in Nextcloud, you cannot share them directly from the external storage services, but only through Nextcloud sharing because the key to decrypt the data never leaves the Nextcloud server.

-ownCloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
+Nextcloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
 Your users don't need to track an extra password, but simply log in as they normally do.
 It encrypts only the contents of files, and not filenames and directory structures.